jonaspleyer/cellular_raza/paper.md

 # State of Field

-Agent-based models (ABMs) have become popular in cellular biology [@Mogilner2016; @Cess2022; @Delile2017; @Delile_Herrmann_Peyrieras_Doursat_2017].
+Agent-based models have become popular in cellular biology [@Mogilner2016; @Cess2022; @Delile2017; @Delile_Herrmann_Peyrieras_Doursat_2017].
 While these tools have proven to be effective for targeted research questions, they often lack the ability to be applied more generically.\
 <!-- Nevertheless, core functionalities such as numerical solvers, storage solutions or domain
-decomposition methods could be shared between models.--> General-purpose agent-based toolkits on the other hand are designed without specific applications in mind [@Abar2017; @Datseris2022; @Wilensky:1999].
+decomposition methods could be shared between models.--> General-purpose ABM toolkits on the other hand are designed without specific applications in mind [@Abar2017; @Datseris2022; @Wilensky:1999].
 They are often able to define agents bottom-up and can be a good choice if they allow for the desired cellular representation.